Gruesome Scene At Brooklyn Funeral Home Sees Dozens Of COVID-19 Victims Stored In Unrefrigerated Trucks

-Police officers recently came across a gruesome scene after discovering dozens of dead victims of the coronavirus left in unrefrigerated trucks outside of a Brooklyn funeral home.
+Police officers recently came across a gruesome scene when they discovered two unrefrigerated trucks outside of a Brooklyn funeral home.
+Those trucks housed dozens of victims who passed due to complications from the novel coronavirus (COVID-19).

-According to CBS New York, the cops were originally called because residents of the neighborhood had complained of a foul odor for weeks, sparking police to search both Andrew T. Cleckley Funeral Services and the two U-Haul trucks parked outside.
+According to CBS New York, the cops arrived at Andrew T. Cleckley Funeral Services after receiving complaints from neighborhood residents about a foul odor that had lingered for weeks.
+Upon their arrival, they searched the funeral home and the U-Haul trucks parked outside.

-Reports claimed that the funeral home was so completely overwhelmed by the sheer number of bodies that it necessitated the extra storage in the trucks, where “dozens” of bodies were left piled up.
+Reports claimed that the funeral home was so overwhelmed by the number of bodies that needed to be prepared, it required extra storage in the trucks, where “dozens” of bodies were left piled up.

-New York has been the biggest hotspot of COVID-19 in the country — if not the world — and there have been around 165,000 confirmed cases and close to 13,000 deaths due to the disease.
+New York has seen the largest outbreak of COVID-19 in the United States, with around 165,000 confirmed cases and close to 13,000 deaths due to the disease.

-In fact, recent studies have suggested that over 20 percent of all city-dwellers had been infected with COVID-19 at some point.
+In fact, recent studies have suggested that over 20 percent of all New York City residents had been infected with COVID-19 at some point.

-However, the crisis is no excuse for the inhumane treatment of the corpses.
-Funeral homes are required by law to store bodies in proper conditions, in addition to sanitizing the them properly — which is particularly important now as research has shown that the coronavirus can actually be transmitted from the dead.
+Despite the circumstances, funeral homes are still required by law to store bodies in proper conditions and to sanitize them properly.
+These requirements are particularly important after research has shown that the coronavirus can be transmitted from the dead.

 Though the improper storage of the bodies is not a criminal offense, the funeral home will likely receive citations.